“I’m looking for recommendations for some anime to watch “

 Genre: Fantasy, Supernatural, Adventure

-One of those programs where you can’t look away or you’ll miss the next wonderful thing is Jojo’s Bizarre Adventure.
+Jojo’s Bizarre Adventure is one of those shows where you can’t look away or you’ll miss something great.

-The first five episodes of the series are covered in the anime, each with a different cast and setting.
+The anime shows the first five episodes of the show.
+Each episode has a different cast and setting.